Louismousine/github-graffiti/README.md

 Forked from
 `https://github.com/mavrk/github-graffiti`

 Hoping to resolve the issues highlighted in the issues section.
-(Make templates serializable, take into account max contributions, add copy-paste).
+(Make templates serializable, add copy-paste).
 Additions from original repository: added a toolbox to select colors to allow for faster drawing. :) One was previously required to click up to 4 times per square to add a color.

-### What do you need?
+ Added consideration for the maximum amount of contributions done in a period so that the coloring will stay true to that of the template. :) ### What do you need?
 1. Java runtime environment (https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 2. A bash terminal (https://gitforwindows.org/ will work like a charm for Windows users)